-The Oregon NASA Space Grant Consortium (OSGC) is pleased to provide students attending our member community colleges an opportunity to apply for a one-time, term-long research award that supports their academic study in science, technology, engineering, and mathematics (STEM) or STEM education.
-The STEM Community-College Opportunity for Research Experience (SCORE) program awards community college student researchers with a stipend upon completion of a term-long research project and oral presentation.
-Students are guided in their project by faculty members at universities or community colleges with active research opportunities, or an interest in supporting student research.
+The Oregon NASA Space Grant Consortium (OSGC) is pleased to provide students attending our member community colleges an opportunity to apply for a one-time, research award that supports their academic study in science, technology, engineering, and mathematics (STEM), or in STEM education.
+The STEM Community-College Opportunity for Research Experience (SCORE) program awards community college student-researchers a stipend upon completion of an academic term-long research project and oral presentation.
+Students are guided in their project by faculty members at community colleges or universities who have active research opportunities available for students, or have an interest in supporting student research.
 These awards also serve to recognize the student’s achievements in the STEM fields.

-The SCORE Program supports the National Aeronautics and Space Administration (NASA) objectives of fostering and encouraging careers in STEM and STEM education and developing a diverse and capable next-generation workforce in aerospace science and technology.
-Women, individuals from underrepresented groups in the STEM fields, and persons with disabilities are strongly encouraged to apply.
+The SCORE Program supports the National Aeronautics and Space Administration (NASA) objectives of fostering and encouraging careers in STEM and STEM education and developing a diverse and capable next-generation workforce in space science, aerospace, and technology, through experiential learning opportunities.
+Women, individuals from underrepresented and underserved groups in the STEM fields, and persons with disabilities are strongly encouraged to apply.

-Awards are open to a broad range of STEM disciplines, including but not limited to the Biological and Life Sciences, Chemistry, Geological and Planetary Sciences, Physics and Astronomy, Mathematics, Mechanical Engineering, Chemical Engineering, Electrical Engineering, Computer Engineering, Computer Sciences, Civil Engineering, and STEM Education.
-Students should contact OSGC if they have questions about whether their field of study is suitable.
+Awards are open to a broad range of STEM disciplines, including but not limited to Biological and Life Sciences, Chemistry, Geological and Planetary Sciences, Physics and Astronomy, Mathematics, Mechanical Engineering, Chemical Engineering, Electrical Engineering, Computer Engineering, Computer Sciences, Civil Engineering, and STEM Education.
+Students should contact OSGC if they have questions regarding the suitability of their field of study for SCORE.

 Applicants must be currently enrolled and in good academic standing at one of the following OSGC community college member institutions: